 How to improve medical claims handling and optimize the workflow

 Since the above issues arise from inefficient data handling and the lack of a safe network that would allow the data transmission from the provider to the insurance company and vice versa, tackling these two first would prevent a huge deal of problems.
+In fact, automation in insurance claims processing can address all the issues.
 Here’s an overview of what can be done.

 Keep the claim management within a special department